storybookjs/react-native/docs/src/pages/basics/guide-html/index.md

 ```

-Story is a single HTML snippet or DOM note.
+Story is a single HTML snippet or DOM node.
 In the above case, there are two stories:

 1.  heading — an HTML snippet
 2.  button — a DOM node with event listener